 - 6.040.6.
 Implementation of Serious Discipline Short of Permanent Removal and Loss of Tenure.

-Where a Dean seeks to impose serious disciplinary action short of permanent removal and loss of tenure, the Dean shall first meet with the faculty member and Chair to discuss the Dean's concern and the potential for discipline.
+Where a Dean seeks to impose serious disciplinary action short of permanent removal and loss of tenure, the Dean shall first meet with the faculty member and Department Chair to discuss the Dean's concern and the potential for discipline.
 If that meeting does not resolve the issue, the Dean shall provide the faculty member with written notice of the proposed disciplinary action in sufficient detail for the faculty member to address the specifics of the charges.
-The faculty member shall have seven (7) calendar days after receiving the notice of proposed disciplinary action to request a meeting with the Committee.
-A request to meet with the Committee should be made in writing to the Dean, who will forward it promptly to the Executive Vice President for Academic Affairs and Provost.
-If the faculty member does not request a meeting with the Committee within the seven calendar days, the discipline will take effect. - 6.040.6.1.
+The faculty member shall have seven (7) calendar days after receiving the notice of proposed disciplinary action to request a meeting with a Review Panel of the Committee.
+A request to meet with a Review Panel should be made in writing to the Dean, who will forward it promptly to the Executive Vice President for Academic Affairs and Provost.
+If the faculty member does not request a meeting with a Review Panel within the seven calendar days, the discipline will take effect. - 6.040.6.1.
 Review by the Committee.
-The Executive Vice President for Academic Affairs and Provost shall convene the Committee review panel within five (5) calendar days.
-The Committee shall meet with the faculty member and the Dean within 15 calendar days from the date of the faculty member's request for a meeting.
-The Dean shall provide the

-Committee with the factual basis for the proposed discipline, including any laws, policies, or regulations alleged to have been violated, as well as full explanation of why lesser or more severe discipline is not recommended.
+The Executive Vice President for Academic Affairs and Provost shall convene a Review Panel of the Committee within five (5) calendar days by contacting the Chair of the Committee or, in the Chair's absence, the Secretary, who shall appoint to the Review Panel one member and one alternate from each school, where the selection is at random from among the Committee members from each School.
+The selection process will be witnessed by the Faculty Senate President or designee.
+In the event a Committee member thus selected is unable to serve or is conscious of potential bias or conflict of interest with respect to the case, the member shall decline the appointment and another member from the same School shall be selected at random.
+The Review Panel shall meet with the faculty member and the Dean within 15 calendar days from the date of the faculty member's request for a meeting.
+The Dean shall provide the Review Panel with the factual basis for the proposed discipline, including any laws, policies, or regulations alleged to have been violated, as well as full explanation of why lesser or more severe discipline is not recommended.
 The faculty member will be provided an opportunity to respond to the allegations and to demonstrate that a lesser discipline, or no discipline, is warranted.
-Documentation in support of or opposition to the proposed discipline must be submitted prior to the meeting with the Committee.
-During the meeting with the Dean and faculty member, University Counsel and the faculty member's legal counsel may be present.
+Documentation in support of or opposition to the proposed discipline must be submitted prior to the meeting with the Review Panel.
+During the meeting with the Dean and faculty member, the University's General Counsel and the faculty member's legal counsel may be present.

-The Committee will provide its recommendation to the Executive Vice President for Academic Affairs and Provost, Dean, and the faculty member within 14 calendar days of the meeting.
-The Committee's recommendation must be in writing and must set forth the facts on which it based its recommendation, any laws, policies, or regulations found to have been violated, along with the recommended discipline.
-The Committee may recommend that the Dean's proposed discipline should be imposed, lesser discipline should be substituted, or no discipline should be imposed.
-The recommendation of the Committee is not binding on the Dean but shall be given all due consideration.
+The Review Panel will provide its recommendation to the Executive Vice President for Academic Affairs and Provost, Dean, and the faculty member within 14 calendar days of the meeting.
+The Review Panel's recommendation must be in writing and must set forth the facts on which it based its recommendation, any laws, policies, or regulations found to have been violated, along with the recommended discipline.
+The Review Panel may recommend that the Dean's proposed discipline should be imposed, lesser discipline should be substituted, or no discipline should be imposed.
+The recommendation of the Review Panel is not binding on the Dean but shall be given all due consideration.
 The Dean retains the authority to decide what discipline to impose.
-Within seven (7) calendar days of the committee's recommendation, the Dean will provide a written decision of the discipline to the faculty member and the Executive Vice President for Academic Affairs and Provost.
+Within seven (7) calendar days of the Review Panel's recommendation, the Dean will provide a written decision of the discipline to the faculty member and the Executive Vice President for Academic Affairs and Provost.